Governance Intelligence

 Awards categories

-For our awards, individuals and companies are given the opportunity to submit written entries, free of charge, to be put forward to a panel of expert judges made up of corporate governance professionals and Governance Intelligence editorial team members.
+For our awards, individuals and companies are given the opportunity to submit written entries, free of charge, to be put forward to a panel of expert judges made up of active board members, corporate governance experts and Governance Intelligence editorial team members.

 Best AGM